 The West Side waterfront is full of historical artifacts and maritime stories.
-Students learn about NYC’s rich waterfront history while they tour a historic vessel and practice nautical skills like knot tying.
+Students learn about NYC’s rich waterfront history while touring a historic vessel and practicing nautical skills like knot tying.

-- Students will learn the history and trends of the New York waterfront from the 17th to 20th centuries through a story and applied enrichment game
+- Students will learn the history of the New York waterfront from the 17th to 20th centuries through story-telling and applied enrichment game

-- Students will tour a historic vessel to understand its historical significance
+- Students will tour a historic vessel to its historical significance

-- Students will be able to identify different parts of either a steamship at Pier 25 or a lightship at Pier 66
+- Students will be able to identify different parts of either a steamship at Pier 25 in Tribeca or a lightship at Pier 66a in Chelsea

-- Students will demonstrate mastery of three knots: square, bowline and cleat hitch
+- Students will develop mastery of three knots: square, bowline and cleat hitch

 - “This program was engaging and connected well to the Common Core Learning Standards.
 It is great that [the Frying Pan light ship] tour addressed science and history concepts.
 Not only did they learn about the parts and the mechanics of a lightship, they were able to appreciate the role that a lightship played in our nation’s history.” –5th Grade Teacher, Queens